mrocklin/thesis/blas-lapack.md

 include [Tikz](tikz_computation.md)

-*Possible reorganization: These are important.
-These are hard.*

 ### Basic Linear Algebra Subroutines (BLAS)

 The Basic Linear Algebra Subroutines are a library of routines to perform common operations on dense matrices.
 They were originally implemented in FORTRAN-77 in 1979.
 They remain in wide use today.